All comparisons

 Penalty protection at every tier (Intuit gates this to Elite at $134 base + $12/employee)

-In-house IRS MeF e-filing — no Intuit black box between you and the IRS
+In-house IRS e-filing — no Intuit black box between you and the IRS

 Independent support team, not the Intuit support queue